tweag/gh-migration-scripts/README.md

 | 7.
 Set organization memberships        | ✅ [set-membership-in-org](https://github.com/ModusCreateOrg/gh-migration-scripts#set-membership-in-org)       |
 | 8.
 Add organization projects           | ❌                                                                                                             |

-#### Required Arguments
+#### Arguments

 1. `-o` or `--organization` - Organization name.

-#### Optional Arguments

-1. `-a` or `--allow-untrusted-ssl-certificates` - Allow connections to a GitHub API endpoint that presents a SSL certificate that isn't issued by a trusted CA.
+2. `-a` or `--allow-untrusted-ssl-certificates` - Allow connections to a GitHub API endpoint that presents a SSL certificate that isn't issued by a trusted CA.
-2. `-b` or `--batch-size` - Batch size for GraphQL request.
+3. `-b` or `--batch-size` - Batch size for GraphQL request.
-3. `-g` or `--server-url` - The target GHES server endpoint url.
+4. `-g` or `--server-url` - The target GHES server endpoint url.
 If this argument is skipped then the target will be the cloud instance.
-4. `-y` or `--output-file` - Output file to save the operation results.
+5. `-y` or `--output-file` - Output file to save the operation results.
 The default format is discussed below.
 Default file name is `<organization>-metrics/<organization>-repo-metrics-<date>-<target>.csv`.
    _date_ - Format is DD/MM/YYYY - The date is when the file is created _target_ - ghes or ghec
-5. `-t` or `--token` - Personal access token - If not provided, then the user wil be prompted to input the token.
+6. `-t` or `--token` - Personal access token - If not provided, then the user wil be prompted to input the token.
-6. `-s` or `--skip` - Number of lines to skip in the input file.
+7. `-s` or `--skip` - Number of lines to skip in the input file.
 Default is set to 0.
-7. `-u` or `--users-file` - File with user names so only those users will be considered.
+8. `-u` or `--users-file` - File with user names so only those users will be considered.
 Should have the column name `login`.
-8. `-w` or `--wait-time` - Delay time (in seconds) to wait between requests.
+9. `-w` or `--wait-time` - Delay time (in seconds) to wait between requests.
 Default value is 1 second.

 #### Input